-Your doctor prescribed a type of medication therapy for you called chemotherapy.
-Doctors prescribe chemotherapy for many different types of illnesses, including cancer.
+Your healthcare provider prescribed a type of medicine therapy for you called chemotherapy.
+Healthcare providers prescribe chemotherapy for many different types of illnesses, including cancer.
 There are many types of chemotherapy.
 This sheet provides general guidelines on how you can take care of yourself after your chemotherapy.

-Don’t be discouraged if you get mouth sores, even if you are following all your doctor’s instructions.
+Don’t be discouraged if you get mouth sores, even if you are following all your healthcare provider’s instructions.
 Many people get mouth sores as a side effect of chemotherapy.
 Here’s what you can do to prevent mouth sores:

 Keep your mouth clean.
 Brush your teeth with a soft-bristle toothbrush after every meal.

 Ask if you should use a toothpaste with fluoride, or a mixture of 1 teaspoon of salt in 8-ounces of water to brush your teeth.

 Use an oral swab or special soft toothbrush if your gums bleed during regular brushing.